kennylevinsen/greetd/README.md

 - `cp greeter.pam /etc/pam.d/greeter`
 - `cp greetd.service /etc/systemd/system/greetd.service`
-- `mkdir /etc/greeter`
+- `mkdir /etc/greetd`
-- `cp config.toml /etc/greeter/config.toml`
+- `cp config.toml /etc/greetd/config.toml`
-- Install a greeter (dlm, gtkgreet, etc.) and configure greetd (`/etc/greeter/config.toml`)
+- Look in the configuration file `/etc/greetd/config.toml` and edit as appropriate.
 - Start the greetd service.

 ## Dumb standalone demo

 (Requires the pam service installed)

-1. echo "exec alacritty" > /tmp/sway-lm-config
-2. sudo greetd --vt 4 --greeter "sway --config /tmp/sway-lm-config" --greeter-user $LOGNAME
+1. `sudo greetd --vt next --greeter "agreety" --greeter-user $LOGNAME`
-3. (In the new terminal): greetctl
-4. Answer the questions, and the sway greeter will be replaced by whatever you typed if your login is successful.
+2. Answer the questions (username, password, command), and `agreety` will be replaced by the command you typed if your login is successful.
+See the `agreety` and `greetd` help texts for more info

 # Protocol